What's Here

 For example, a custom query can add a buffer to the What’s Here target to return any features that are within a specified distance.

-The [$comma] is required in the place of a normal comma because QGIS considers a normal comma to be a keyword delimiter.
+The [$comma] token is required in place of a normal comma because QGIS treats a normal comma as a keyword delimiter.

-Use this decimal degree table for approximate degree values to use that correspond to your required distances:
+Use this decimal degree table to choose approximate degree values for your required distances:

 Degree Value Conversion